ecoiahq/content-ops-starter/content/pages/pricing.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      We offer both bespoke and pre-designed packages to build, strengthen, and expand your brand and social mission.
+      We provide expert-led, impact-driven solutions tailored for SMEs, non-profits, NGOs, and founder-led businesses.
+Whether you’re looking to build a strong foundation, scale your reach, or secure funding, we have a package to match your ambitions.
     plans:
       - title: Essential Growth Package
         price: '£1,350'